Diego Ramírez Islands

-The Diego Ramírez Islands (Islas Diego Ramírez) are a small group of subantarctic islands located in the southernmost extreme of Chile.
+The Diego Ramírez Islands (Islas Diego Ramírez) are a small group of Chilean subantarctic islands located at the southernmost extreme of South America.
+They are surrounded by the Diego Ramirez Islands & Drake Passage National Park, but the land is owned by the State outside of the park, which is exclusively maritime.

 History

-The islands were first sighted on 12 February 1619 by the Spanish Garcia de Nodal expedition, and named after the cosmographer of the expedition, Diego Ramírez de Arellano.
+The islands were sighted on 12 February 1619 by the Spanish Garcia de Nodal expedition, and named after the cosmographer of the expedition, Diego Ramírez de Arellano.
 They were cited as the southernmost land mass plotted as of that time, and retained the distinction for 156 years, until the discovery of the South Sandwich Islands in 1775.

 In 1892, the Chilean government rented the islands to Pedro Pablo Benavides for fishing and on condition that a lighthouse, a port, and a school would be built.
 Later the rent was transferred to Koenigswerther and Pasinowich.

 The Chilean Navy established a meteorological station above Caleta Condell, a small cove on the northeastern side of Isla Gonzalo (Gonzalo Island), in 1957, and resupplies it several times each year.
 This is the southernmost inhabited outpost outside Antarctica.
 The next most southerly inhabited outpost is the lighthouse of Cape Horn.
 Cruise ships occasionally pass by on their way to and from Antarctica.

 Geography

 The islands lie about 105 km west-southwest of Cape Horn and 93 km south-southeast of Ildefonso Islands, stretching 8 km north-south.
 They are divided into a smaller northern group with six islets, and a larger southern group, separated by a passage 3 km wide.
-The two largest islands, Isla Bartolomé and Isla Gonzalo, both lie in the southern group. Águila Islet (Islote Águila), the southernmost land of the group, is at latitude and longitude coordinates 56°32'9"S. They lie about 350 km north of Sars Bank, a seamount that once may have been an island.
+The two largest islands, Isla Bartolomé and Isla Gonzalo, both lie in the southern group. Águila Islet (Islote Águila) is the southernmost land of the group, at latitude 56°32'15"S. The islands lie about 350 km north of Sars Bank, a seamount that once may have been an island.

+Islands

+Area data are from the USGS unless otherwise specified.